DoTheEvo/selfhosted-apps-docker/trueNASscale/readme.md

 * install `open-iscsi`
 * start service `sudo systemctl start iscsid.service`<br>
-  do not `enable` it just start it to test, to have it present after boot
+  do not `enable` it just start it to test<br>
+  to have it present after boot:
   - `sudo systemctl enable iscsi.service`
   - edit `/etc/iscsi/nodes/../default` and set `node.startup = automatic`
   - apply systemd mount files